RaffaelaCabriolu/MyDoc/jobs/slurm_parameter.rst

 +++++++++++

-You should run a few tests to see what is the best fit between minimizing runtime and maximizing your allocated cpu-quota.
+You should run a few tests to see what is the best fit between minimizing runtime and maximizing your allocated cpu.
 That is you should not ask for more cpus for a job than you really can utilize efficiently.
 Try to run your job on 1, 2, 4, 8, 16, etc., cores to see when the runtime for your job starts tailing off.
-When you start to see less than 30% improvement in runtime when doubling the cpu-counts you should probably not go any further.
+If you start to see less than 30% improvement in runtime when doubling the cpu-counts you should probably not increase further the number of cores.
 Recommendations to a few of the most used applications can be found in :ref:`sw_guides`.

 Job related environment variables